Luv Films: Luv Films

 In 2019, Luv Films produced  De De Pyaar De, starring Ajay Devgn, Tabu and Rakul Preet Singh in lead roles which released on 17 May 2019.
 The film was the directorial debut of the well-known film editor Akiv Ali, and was written by Luv Ranjan and Tarun Jain.
 The romantic comedy garnered thumbs up by the audiences while the film's worldwide gross collections stood at ₹140+ crores.

 Luv Films' family comedy film Jai Mummy Di starring actors Sunny Singh, Sonnalli Seygall, Supriya Pathak and Poonam Dhillon was released on 17 January 2020.
 The movie is directed by debutant Navjot Gulati.

 In 2019, Luv Films collaborated with Mohit Suri to produce a multi starrer-revenge drama, Malang: Unleash The Madness.
 The film which starred Anil Kapoor, Aditya Roy Kapur, Disha Patani and Kunal Khemu was released on 7 February 2020.
 After a successful run the makers decided to make a sequel called Malang 2.

-Luv Films released Chhalaang, a social comedy directed by Hansal Mehta starring Rajkummar Rao and Nushrat Bharucha, on 13 November 2020.
-The movie is now streaming on Amazon Prime Video.
+Luv Films first OTT collaboration with Amazon Prime Video 'Chhalaang' released on 13 November 2020.
+The film was a sports comedy directed by Hansal Mehta, starring Rajkummar Rao and Nushrratt Bharuccha in lead roles.

-Vadh starring Sanjay Mishra & Neena Gupta was released in cinemas on 9th December, 2022.
-It is presented by Luv Films, written & directed by Jaspal Singh Sandhu & Rajeev Barnwal & produced by J Studio & Next Level Productions.
+Vadh starring Sanjay Mishra & Neena Gupta was released in cinemas on 9 December 2022.
+It was presented by Luv Films, written & directed by Jaspal Singh Sandhu & Rajeev Barnwal & produced by J Studio & Next Level Productions.
+The film was critically acclaimed and won two awards at 68th Filmfare Awards.
+The directors Jaspal Singh Sandhu and Rajeev Barnwal won Best Debut Director, while actor Sanjay Mishra won Best Actor Critics.

-Luv Films and Vishal Bhardwaj Films announced their first collaboration to produce ‘Kuttey’, presented by T-Series.
-The film marks the directorial debut of Aasmaan Bhardwaj.
-Its stellar cast consists of Arjun Kapoor, Konkona Sen Sharma, Naseeruddin Shah, Kumud Mishra, Radhika Madan, Shardul Bhardwaj and Tabu.
-Written by Aasmaan and Vishal Bhardwaj, ‘Kuttey’ is a caper-thriller was released in cinemas on 13th January 2023.
+Luv Films and Vishal Bhardwaj Films announced their first collaboration to produce ‘Kuttey[12]’, presented by T-Series.
+The film marked the directorial debut of Aasmaan Bhardwaj.
+Its stellar cast consisted of Arjun Kapoor, Konkona Sen Sharma, Naseeruddin Shah, Kumud Mishra, Radhika Madan, Shardul Bhardwaj and Tabu.
+Written by Aasmaan and Vishal Bhardwaj, ‘Kuttey’ was a caper-thriller was released in cinemas on 13 January 2023.

-Luv Films announced a Ranbir Kapoor and Shraddha Kapoor starrer, Tu Jhoothi Main Makkaar, to be directed by Luv Ranjan in 2019 which was released on Holi 2023, 8 March.
+Luv Films announced a Ranbir Kapoor and Shraddha Kapoor starrer, Tu Jhoothi Main Makkaar, directed by Luv Ranjan was released in Holi 2023, 8 March.
+The film went on to becoming one of the biggest blockbusters that Luv Films had produced with its box-office collection being more than ₹220 crores.
+The film ran successfully for 50 days in cinema.
+The soundtrack was very well received by the audience making it one of the most successful albums of the year.

 Upcoming films

-Luv Films has announced an upcoming attractions which is a biopic on a renowned Indian Cricketer, former India Captain and BCCI President Sourav Ganguly.
+Luv Films has announced an upcoming biopic which is based on renowned Indian Cricketer, former India Captain and BCCI President Sourav Ganguly.